Join the Global Breast Cancer Movement

 P

-Breast lumps or abnormalities that can be felt during a clinical breast examination.
+Describes a breast lump or abnormal area that can be felt during a clinical breast exam.

 Palpation